Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 The calculation method note is now always visible on desktop and never visible on mobile, independent of whether a result has been computed.

 ### Changes
-- Moved the calculation method note out of the conditional result area and into the input panel
+- Preserved original position in the right-side results panel (below Risk Reward area)
 - Ensured desktop-only rendering via `hidden lg:block` (never shown on mobile)
 - Note content dynamically reflects the selected instrument type (Forex, Commodities, Crypto)
 - Files affected: `src/components/LotSizeCalculator.jsx`